wxt-dev/wxt/docs/guide/essentials/favicon.md

 ```

-## If you want to add custom values in `matches` parameter you can either add by hook or [WXT Modules](https://wxt.dev/guide/essentials/wxt-modules.html#wxt-modules).
+#### If you want to add custom values in `matches` parameter you can either add by hook or WXT modules.

 1. Via hook in wxt.config.ts